AmitSah/MSTR-Dossiers/README.md

 # MSTR-Dossiers
-This Repository will store all the dossiers which is for demo purpose
+This Repository stores all the dossiers which is for demo purpose